thegworld/gtx-browser/docs/gpu/gpu_testing.md

-Some run only on the chromium.gpu.fyi waterfall, either because there isn't enough machine capacity at the moment, or because they're closed-source tests which aren't allowed to run on the regular Chromium waterfalls:
+Some run only on the chromium.gpu.fyi waterfall, either because there isn't enough machine capacity at the moment, or because they're closed-source tests which aren't allowed to run on the regular GTx Browser waterfalls:

 *   `angle_deqp_gles2_tests`
 *   `angle_deqp_gles3_tests`